 - Merlot.
 Elegant restaurant where you can enjoy artfully designed, upscale cuisine at more than moderate prices.

 - Tinecz.
 The dishes at Tinecz are more down-to-earth and rustic, but no less delicious.
-In addition to grill classics, there are also Romanian dishes with a modern interpretation.
+In addition to barbecue classics, there are also modern interpretations of Romanian dishes.

 - Scârț Loc Lejer.
 Is this still a pub or already a museum?
-At the Scârț Loc Lejer, all sorts of odds and ends from the communist era have been collected, and you can look at them over a beer and some Romanian classics.
+Scârț Loc Lejer has collected all kinds of bric-a-brac from the communist era, which you can view over a beer and Romanian classics.

 - North Star Continental*.
-From the outside, the hotel block in the center does not look much, but the location is almost unbeatable.
-Moreover, the prices are moderate, and there is an outdoor pool!
+The hotel block in the city center doesn’t look much from the outside, but the location is almost unbeatable.
+The prices are also moderate and there is an outdoor pool!

 - Hotel Savoy*.
-Picturesquely located on the banks of the Bega River, this four-star hotel surprises with reasonable prices that are absolutely unusual for these facilities.
-The rooms are modern, without frills and leave nothing to be desired.
+Picturesquely situated on the banks of the Bega, this four-star hotel surprises with affordable prices that are absolutely unusual for this type of establishment.
+The rooms are modern, no-frills and leave nothing to be desired.

 - Hotel Reghina Blue*.
 The Reghina Blue also has a pool.
 The slightly greater distance to the center is more than made up for by the friendly team and the stylish rooms.